-Joachim Schöpfel is Head of the Department of Information and Library Sciences at the Charles de Gaulle University of Lille 3 and Researcher at the GERiiCO laboratory.
-He is interested in scientific information, academic publishing, open repositories, grey literature and usage statistics.
+Joachim Schöpfel is senior lecturer at the Department of Information and Library Sciences at the Charles de Gaulle University of Lille 3 and Researcher at the GERiiCO laboratory.
+He is interested in scientific information, academic publishing, open access, GL and eScience.
 He is a member of GreyNet and euroCRIS.
-He is also the newly appointed Director of the National Digitization Centre for PhD Theses (ANRT) in Lille, France.
+He is also the Director of the National Digitization Centre for PhD Theses (ANRT) in Lille, France.
 Email: joachim.schopfel@univ-lille3.fr